- How to avoid overhiring and under-hiring at your business.

 - Why you need to connect all job postings to your company’s core values.

 - Why you should consider an employee referral program.

 Finding great talent is one of the greatest challenges any business owner will face.
 This is especially true for Acquisition Entrepreneurs who have acquired an existing company.
-These AEs may not be as familiar with the business as the people who have worked there every day for years, so adding to that team can cause extra stress.
+These AEs may not be as familiar with the business as those who have worked there daily for years, so adding to that team can cause extra stress.

 At Acquira, we tend to recommend that AEs look at home services businesses for their acquisition targets.
 But it’s important to note that, in the home services industry, there are about five employees retiring for every individual entering the workforce.
 So attracting and retaining good people becomes even more critical to ensuring the company succeeds.

 To attract the best talent, that means you must establish a strong employee value proposition and an attractive compensation and benefits package.
 This will help you attract and retain top talent, but to ensure you’re hiring the best people, you need to develop a philosophy and framework that you can repeatedly use to execute a job search.